voutilad/sisu.io/content/posts/paysim-part3.md

     the groups we identified looked very different than they first appeared!
 4. We re-ran WCC and retagged our suspects.
-5. We algorithmically found a way to identify lynchpins in our largest potential fraud network using a combination of _Betweenness Centrality_ and some old fashioned intuition!
+5. We algorithmically found a way to identify linchpins in our largest potential fraud network using a combination of _Betweenness Centrality_ and some old fashioned intuition!